Going Down River Road

 North Eastern Province, Kenya

-The stupidest thing I probably did was walk from Marasabit to one of the gofs (meteoric craters) all by myself unaccompanied.
-This was before tourism was a thing.
-In four weeks time I didn’t see another traveller expect a white nun in a Land Rover probably doing some Christian fieldwork.
-At the time I barely had a travel guide, and most pages I had to tear out to use as toilet paper.
-Years later I looked up the craters near Marasabit and learned the area was teaming with wildlife including lions.
-I was warned about elephants so I was frantically looking out for fresh elephant dung.
-Nobody in the village mentioned lions.
+The stupidest thing I probably did was walk from Marasabit to one of the gofs (meteorite craters) all by myself, unaccompanied.
+This was before tourism had really taken off.
+In four weeks, I didn’t see another traveler, except for a white nun in a Land Rover, likely doing some Christian fieldwork.
+At the time, I barely had a travel guide, and most pages had to be torn out for use as toilet paper.
+Years later, I looked up the craters near Marasabit and learned that the area was teeming with wildlife, including lions.
+Although I had been warned about elephants and was frantically on the lookout for fresh elephant dung, nobody in the village mentioned the presence of lions.

 I also visited Wajir, a dusty town in the middle of nowhere mainly inhabited by Somali’s.
 The arial photo shows how remote Wajir is.